gokselaktas/ansible-examples/README.md

 Playbooks are the heart of Ansible's configuration, deployment, and orchestration.
 In this section, we will focus on playbooks that execute 'show' commands on network devices.

-- **Show cdp neighbors**: Learn how to create a playbook that retrieves CDP (Cisco Discovery Protocol) neighbor details.
-This is useful for network discovery and documentation.
+- **Show cdp neighbors**: This Ansible playbook is designed to retrieve the Cisco Discovery Protocol (CDP) neighbor information from all network devices in the inventory.
+The playbook prompts the user to enter a username and password, which it then uses to authenticate against the Cisco devices.
 ```
 ---
 - name: Get device cdp neighbors